-The Steering Committee may decide to have a call for proposals or operate on an open call basis.
+The Steering Committee may decide to have a call for proposals or operate on a continuous submission basis.
+Consult the Programme home page for information.

-Applications should be submitted through the Internet on the relevant Science Meeting Application Form and will be forwarded automatically to the Programme Chair who is responsible for circulating the application(s) for decision and relaying the information on awards to the ESF office.
-Applications are normally submitted for decision at Steering Committee meetings but can be dealt with by email between meetings.
+Applications should be submitted through the Internet (for submission procedure, see below) and will be forwarded automatically to the Programme Chair who is responsible for circulating the application(s) for decision and relaying the information on awards to the ESF office.
+Applications are normally submitted for decision at Steering Committee meetings, but can be dealt with by email between meetings.